minnow-pmc/Minnow/README.md

 System requirements:
  - a 16Mhz or 20Mhz AVR Arduino (i.e., not Due)
- - at least 64KB flash memory (currently although this could be reduced using static configuration)
+ - at least 64KB flash memory (currently although this can be reduced using static configuration)
  - at least 2KB SRAM memory

 TODO List